By month: October 2023

 If you discriminate when you contribute to the health savings accounts (HSAs) of your employees, the IRS will make you pay a 35 percent penalty tax on the total amount of your contributions.
 This tax can add up quickly, and if you have to pay it, you’ll kick yourself when you discover you can escape the tax entirely by following the three rules in this article.

 If you are going to form a new business in 2024, or use an LLC to buy a rental property, or change your sole proprietorship to a corporation, you need to know about the Corporate Transparency Act’s new filing requirements.
 Why?
-Penalties for failure to file are $500 a day, capped at $10,000, and can trigger criminal charges with imprisonment of up to two years.
+Penalties for failure to file are $500 a day, plus (a) up to $10,000 in criminal penalties and (b) up to two years in prison.

 Planning on leaving the U.S.?
 If so, you have two choices from a tax perspective, but neither is painless.
 The tax law that applies to foreign living and expatriation can be tricky, so it’s essential that you depart the country correctly.